 Barvo added that when he joined Trinity he was well aware of the partnership that existed between the school and the World Pediatric Project and it had become a goal of his to get involved with the program.
 His advice?
 It’s okay to be eager in Trinity’s supportive environment.
 “When the surgeons come here, there’s a whole team.
 You could stay on the sidelines or you could get in the mix and work maybe with the anesthesiologist, assist the surgeon, or get hands-on as much as you could.
 They’re very open to it.”

-Third term student Heather Dill was ecstatic to be included among the Trinity student team.
-“I did realize that there was a lot of interaction between WPP and Trinity and I was happy to be given option so soon.
+Third-term student Heather Dill was ecstatic to be included in the Trinity student team.
+“I did realize that there was a lot of interaction between WPP and Trinity and I was happy to be given the option so soon.
 It was still so much more than I expected.
 The doctors and members of the team made a really great impression on me.
 They were willing and eager to sit and teach us during the consultations.”

 Heather was heavily involved in the triage process on consultation day.
 It allowed for her familiarization with the patients, learning of their needs, going through the recommended procedure, then ranking them according to severity.
 “I got to review x-rays, CT scans, and MRIs.
 Dr. Lukish was really good about pulling up labs, and talking about procedure and diagnostics, what will work with what patient and how it won’t for another.”